Girona: 6 Things To Do Around The City

-I must admit it: As a current resident of the city, I don’t go out as often as if I was just visiting.
+I must admit it: When I lived in Girona I didn’t go out as often as if I was just visiting.
 I decided to include some of the options I would do if I go out and which I have really enjoyed.

 You can check more about The River here.

 When referring to El Celler de Can Roca, Chloe from Journey with Chloe used an amazing quote mentioning that is the world’s second-best

 sell-your-kidney-to-pay-for-a-meal-kinda restaurant and in fact, that is the exact same reason why I suggest visiting the original Can Roca when you visit Girona.
 You can still have some of the Roca’s brother magic and essence without ruining your budget.
 This was the restaurant started by their parents.